 The Sandlapper Singers was founded in 1996 by its first artistic director, Dr. Lillian Quackenbush.
 At the time, Lillian was completing a doctorate in music at the University of South Carolina and looking to expanding her musical horizons as a choral conductor.
 With support from her husband and co-founder, Dave Quackenbush – along with a group of friends who agreed to help organize a board of directors and a cadre of gifted singers who entrusted their talents to Lillian – the Sandlapper Singers came to full bloom.

-Now entering its 26th season, the Sandlapper Singers is poised to reach even greater heights.
-Under the leadership of artistic director Matthew McCall, the Sandlapper Singers is dedicated to presenting American choral music of the highest caliber and advancing the art of ensemble singing through performance, education, and outreach.
+Now entering its 27th season, the Sandlapper Singers is poised to reach even greater heights.
+The Sandlapper Singers is dedicated to presenting American choral music of the highest caliber and advancing the art of ensemble singing through performance, education, and outreach.

 Join us.
 Together, we’ll celebrate the joy of American choral music, and pass it on for generations to come.